James P. Scanlan, Attorney at Law

 Institutional Correspondence

 Prefatory note: This page serves as a repository of links to formal correspondence to institutions whose missions are compromised by failure to understand patterns by which measures of differences between outcome rates (proportions) tend to be affected by the prevalence of an outcome (as discussed, among other places, on the Measuring Health Disparities, Scanlan’s Rule, Mortality and Survival, Lending Disparities, and Discipline Disparities pages of this site).
-As suggested by the fact that this page was made a sub-page to the Measuring Health Disparities page, originally the institutions were limited to those involved with health and healthcare disparities research issues.
-But it was expanded to include letters to other types of institutions in April 2012.
+As suggested by the fact that this page was made a subpage to the Measuring Health Disparities page, originally the institutions were limited to those involved with health and healthcare disparities research issues.
+But beginning in April 2012 it was expanded to include letters to other types of institutions.

 The page serves two purposes.
 First, it makes available electronic copies of the items of correspondence with links to materials they reference, thus facilitating recipients’ review of referenced materials.
 Second, it creates a record of the correspondence that may ultimately be useful in addressing the willingness and ability of institutions to respond to information indicating that some of things they do in pursuit of their missions are deeply flawed.
 For example, the Department of Education and the Department of Justice have been for some time leading the public to believe that large racial disparities in discipline rates result from stringent discipline policies, the exact opposite of the case.
 So this page may one day address how those institution reacted when confronted with the fact of their misperceptions.
 See the Duncan/Ali Letter sub-page of the Discipline Disparities page and the Holder/Perez Letter sub-page of the Lending Disparities page.